mohamadassaf96/Algorithms/README.md

 * MaxKElements.cpp: Given an array of integers, and an integer k, finds the maximum k elements in the array.
 O(nlogk).
 * KthLargest.cpp: Given an array of integers, and an integer k, finds the kth largest element.
 Average case is O(n) and worst case is O(n^2).
 The complexity analysis here is similar to quicksort's.
 * BTExterior.cpp: Given a binary tree, computes its exterior.
 O(n) time complexity, O(h) space complexity.
+* PowerSet.cpp: Given a set represented as a vector, returns its power set.
+O(n2^n) time, O(n) space.
+* RemovekthLast.cpp: Given a list, and an integer k, removes the kth last element.
+One pass across the list, no space overhead.

 # Notes
 * In all functions, I assumed valid input --checking is not necessary.